rahayoo-bangkit-capstone-2023/Chatbot/README.md

-# Ted, The Deep-Learning Chatbot
+# Rahayoo, The Counseling Assistant Chatbot

-## About this Project
+## Regarding this Project
-Ted is a multipurpose chatbot made using Python3, who can chat with you and help in performing daily tasks.
-It uses NLP and Deep-Learning to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.
-It is hosted using flask and is available on heroku at the link specified above.
+Rahayoo is a counsellor assistant chatbot developed with Python3, designed to engage in conversations and attentively address your concerns after work.
+It uses NLP and Deep-Learning to examine your messages thoroughly, categorize them into broader contexts, and reply to appropriate responses tailored to the message you've sent.
+The chatbot is hosted using Flask and can be accessed via the provided link.

 ## Project UI
 Home Page: